-Fast Track: The two Fast Track sections exhibited similar strength gains.
-The flexural tests resulted in nearly identical strengths at twelve hours, twenty-four hours, and fourteen days.
-The compression tests were nearly identical for the first twenty hours.
+Fast Track: The two Fast Track sections exhibited strength gains which were similar.
+The flexural tests resulted in virtually identical strengths at twelve hours, twenty-four hours, and fourteen days.
+The compression tests were virtually identical for the first twenty hours.
 This consistency is an important verification of the results.

 Both mainline test sections reached the 400 psi flexural strength required for opening in less than twelve hours.
-Also, they reached 500 psi, the opening strength required for conventional paving, in less than twenty four hours.
+Also, they reached 500 psi, the opening strength required for conventional paving, in less than twenty-four hours.
 The results of these tests are shown in Figures 2 and 3 and are very similar to other Fast Track projects constructed in Iowa in the past three years.